cozis/Noja/docs/language.md

 ```

 ## Branches

-It's possible to make the execution of a statement optional, based on the
+Like in every other language, it's possible to make the execution of one or more statements optional.
-result of an expression.
-Like in other languages, you do this using if-else
-statements:

 ```py
 if 1 < 2:
 	print('Took the branch!\n'); # This is executed!